liquity/ChickenBond/README.md

 Install Foundry:
 https://github.com/gakonst/foundry

-Run all with `forge test`.
+### Running tests

+The bulk of significant testing has been done using a mainnet fork, since ChickenBonds will heavily depend on the deployed Yearn vaults and Curve pool.

-For mainnet fork testing, please set the env variable `ETH_RPC_URL` equal to your API key for a Ethereum RPC node service such as Alchemy or Infura.
+For mainnet fork testing in Foundry, please set the env variable `ETH_RPC_URL` equal to your API key for a Ethereum RPC node service such as Alchemy or Infura.
+Run all mainnet tests with: forge test --fork-url $ETH_RPC_URL

 Core contracts are found in `src`, and tests are in `src/test/`